Skip to content

 Returns:

-The fitted Bezierv instance with updated control points.
+A copy of the fitted Bezierv instance with updated control points.

 get_controls_z